 Promises to transfer money, goods, services, or other things of value are contributions.
 If a filer accepts such a promise, he or she must report it (along with the information required for other contributions) on the reporting schedule for "pledges."
-Once a pledge has been reported, it is not rereported when you actually receive it.
+Once a pledge has been received, it is reported on the appropriate receipts schedule for the reporting period in which the pledge is received.
+A pledge that is actually received in the same reporting period in which the pledge was accepted shall be reported only on the appropriate receipts schedule.

-Note: A pledge is not a contribution unless you accept it.
+Note: A pledge is not a contribution unless it has been accepted.

 Example 1: In June a supporter promises that he will give Juan Garcia \$1,000 in the last week before the November election.
 Juan accepts his promise.
 Juan must report the pledge on his July 15 report.
-(Note: Once he reports the \$1,000 pledge, his reporting obligation for that pledge is complete.
-He does not report the actual receipt of the pledge.
+Juan must also report a political contribution when the pledge is actually received.
+(Note: If Juan receives the pledge during the July semiannual reporting period then he does not report the pledge and only reports a political contribution.
 Also, if he never receives the \$1,000, he does not amend his report to delete the entry for the pledge.)